-\textbf{Case 1.2b) Impact of Coefficient $\beta$ on ridge regression:} Consider a larger-scale problem with $d=50$, $N=1000$ and $\bx_\star = \bm{1}_d$.
-For the HLF-SZO method \eqref{eq:single:both}, we set $r=0.1$, $\alpha=0.9$, $\eta = 1\times 10^{-7}$, and initial condition $\bx_0=\bm{0}_d$.
-Then we tune the coefficient $\beta$ from 0.6 to 1.4 and run experiments for each case to study the impact of $\beta$.
-The convergence results of HLF-SZO \eqref{eq:single:both} with different $\beta$ are illustrated as Figure \ref{fig:beta}.
+The key observations are summarized as follows: \begin{itemize} \item [1)] From Figure \ref{fig:logiscom}, it is seen that HF-SZO and HLF-SZO have much smaller variances and converge much faster than the vanilla SZO.
+It indicates that the integration of a high-pass filter can greatly reduce the estimation variance of SZO, and thus leads to faster convergence.

-The key observations are summarized as follows: \begin{itemize}[leftmargin=20pt] \item [1)] From Figures \ref{fig:logiscom} and \ref{fig:ridge}, it is seen that the variances of HF-SZO and HLF-SZO are much smaller than the vanilla SZO and LF-SZO due to the application of the high-pass filter, and thus HF-SZO and HLF-SZO can achieve much faster convergence.
-It indicates that the high-pass filter can significantly reduce the variance of SZO. \item [2)] In addition, from Figures \ref{fig:logiscom} and \ref{fig:ridge}, it is seen that HLF-SZO can achieve faster convergence than HF-SZO due to the application of the low-pass filter.
-This will be further studied in the next subsection with more experiments.
+\item [2)] Figure \ref{fig:logiscom} also shows that HLF-SZO converges even faster than HF-SZO due to the integration of a low-pass filter.
+It implies that the momentum term introduced by the low-pass filter can further accelerate convergence, which is verified by more numerical tests in the next subsections.

-\item [3)] From Figures \ref{fig:log:beta} and \ref{fig:beta}, it is observed that the case with $\beta =1$ achieves the least variance and fastest convergence, which is consistent with the theoretical analysis in Section \ref{sec:analysis} that $\beta=1$ is the optimal choice.
+\item [3)] From Figure \ref{fig:log:beta}, it is observed that the case with $\beta =1$ achieves the least variance and fastest convergence.
+This is consistent with the theoretical analysis in Section \ref{sec:analysis} that $\beta=1$ is the optimal choice.

 \end{itemize}